indica-mcf/Indica/doc/tutorial.rst

 Fitting soft x-ray profile
 --------------------------

-Use the soft x-ray camera diagnostic data to estimate the emissivity profile:
+Use the soft x-ray camera diagnostic data to estimate the shape of the emissivity profile:

 .. code-block:: python